 We love fixing up our homes, whether it is a new kitchen, conservatory or loft extension.
 Many people use second charge loans for home improvements, allowing you to take money from your home and invest it back in.
 Overall, you could find that this increases the value of your property significantly and ends up being a sound investment.

 The amount you can borrow through a second charge mortgage depends largely on how much you have contributed to your existing first mortgage.
-Whereby the more you have paid into your mortgage, the more you can borrow on your second charge mortgage.
+Essentially, the more you have paid into your mortgage, the more you can borrow on your second charge mortgage.

 The maximum LTV is 85%, depending on the lender, but the LTV is typically lower than your first charge mortgage because the creditor is now second in line to receive any repayments.
 So if you have a month where you are stretched financially, the second charge mortgage provider considers that it may be harder to recuperate their full funds.

 Some second charge lenders will run a credit check on your application, since there are monthly payments involved and they want to get an indication that you can pay on time.